leonardslog/10x_multiome_analysis/README.md

      "chrM"      "chr1"      "chr2"      "chr3"      "chr4"      "chr5"
 ```

-I then constructed a vector of the current chromosomes/scaffolds in the genome that need to be changed, mapped them to the names to names to UCSC names, and assigned them to the genome/annotation object.
+Next, a vector of the current chromosomes/scaffolds in the genome that need to be changed is constructed, mapped to the names to names to UCSC names, and assigned to the genome/annotation object.
 ```
 current_seqlevels <- seqlevels(annotations)
 new_seqlevels <- alias_map_vector[as.character(current_seqlevels)]
 seqlevels(annotations) <- new_seqlevels
 ```

-Another retroactive fix to a downstream error involves the presence of NA's in the gene_biotype column of the annotation.
+The presence of NA's in the 'gene_biotype' column of the annotation object will call an error, so rows with them were removed.
 ```
 annotations <- annotations[!is.na(annotations$gene_biotype)] # NAs will introduce error during TSSEnrichment seqlevelsStyle(annotations) # confirmed that new style is UCSC